yope/DistroKitKnots/doc/intro.rst

    $ ./scripts/p-all migrate

-The *mips* and *v7a* platforms use config diffs for kernel and/or barebox packages.
+Some platforms use config diffs for kernel and/or barebox packages.
-When touching their config files, you can use ``scripts/update-diffs-mips.sh`` and ``scripts/update-diffs-v7a.sh`` respectively to update the config diffs.
+When touching their config files, you can use ``ptxdist oldconfig all`` to update the config files and keep them in sync.

 License
 -------